GeoGrivas/Blazor.DatePicker/README.md

 A simple Blazor Date/Range picker written 100% in C#.

-You can check it out here <a target='_blank' href='https://blazor.adventurouscoding.com'>https://blazor.adventurouscoding.com</a>
+You can check it out here https://blazor.adventurouscoding.com

 Parameters
 <ul>